castai/docs/docs/guides/node-autoscaler/spot-instances/spot.md

 # Spot/Preemptible Instances

 The CAST AI autoscaler supports running your workloads on Spot/Preemtible instances.
-This guide will help you set it up in 5 minutes.
+This guide will help you configure and run it in 5 minutes.

 ## Available configurations